What are mosquito bites?

-Mosquito bites are caused by the bite of a female mosquito.
+Mosquito bites are the result of a bite by a female mosquito.
+Male mosquitoes don’t bite.
 A female mosquito doesn’t necessarily bite you, but instead sucks blood as a part of their diet.
-The skin around this area is irritated and a circular bump appears on the skin.
+The skin around this area is irritated, and a circular bump appears on the skin.

 What are the symptoms of a mosquito bite?

 The symptoms of a mosquito bite can vary.
-If the mosquito was infected by a disease or if an allergic reaction occurs, the symptoms could be more severe.
+If the mosquito has a disease or an allergic reaction occurs, the symptoms could be more severe.